DestinyBreacher/GIF-To-ASCII/README.md

 All the directories are important to have, or the code won't work.
-You can change the resolution variable in the python file to get a desired resolution of the gif.
+The resolution of the output GIF will match the resolution of the input GIF.
 Add your gif in the "gifs" repository as "input.gif".
-The output gif will be "out.gif"
+The output gif will be "out.gif".